UMNLibraries/contentdm_api/README.md

 **Retrieve Item Metadata Along With Its Compound Object Info (If it Exists)**

 ```
-Contentdm::CompoundItem.new(base_url: 'https://server16022.contentdm.oclc.org/dmwebservices/index.php',
-                            collection: 'p16022coll39', id: 446).metadata
+CONTENTdmAPI::CompoundItem.new(base_url: 'https://server16022.contentdm.oclc.org/dmwebservices/index.php', collection: 'p16022coll39', id: 446).metadata
 ```

 CompoundItem has been added as a convenience.
-It is a wrapper around the `Contentdm::RequestBatch` feature (see below).
+It is a wrapper around the `CONTENTdmAPI::RequestBatch` feature (see below).

 **Call a CONTENTdm API function directoy**

 The following shows the default keyword arguments for the Service class.
-Please refer to the [CONTENTdm API](https://www.oclc.org/support/services/contentdm/help/customizing-website-help/other-customizations/contentdm-api-reference.en.html) for details on each API function and corresponding parameters.
+Please refer to the [CONTENTdm API](https://www.oclc.org/support/services/contentdm_api/help/customizing-website-help/other-customizations/contentdm_api-api-reference.en.html) for details on each API function and corresponding parameters.
 Parameters must be passed as an array in the order specified in the CONTENTdm API instructions.

 ```
-service = Contentdm::Service.new(function: 'wsAPIDescribe', params: [], format: 'json')
+service = CONTENTdmAPI::Service.new(function: 'wsAPIDescribe', params: [], format: 'json')

-response = Contentdm::Request.new(base_url: 'https://server16022.contentdm.oclc.org/dmwebservices/index.php', service: service)
+response = CONTENTdmAPI::Request.new(base_url: 'https://server16022.contentdm.oclc.org/dmwebservices/index.php', service: service)
 ```

 **Request multiple CONTENTdm functions/endpoints at once**